 This project analyzed GPR data in detail at two test sites (one in Washington and one in Illinois) where subsurface conditions were known in advance and environmental variables such as soil moisture and composition were measured and then modeled.
 Many radar configurations, including different frequency surface antennas, transect spacing, depth of investigation, and filtering types, were used to collect the data.
 The stratigraphic framework, constructed from what was known about these test sites, enabled calibration of the GPR signal in a variety of common archaeological earth materials as never before.
 Field and laboratory data were modeled on the computer and reflection simulations compared and then adjusted in an iterative fashion to mimic and understand real-world conditions.
 Computer programs were developed and integrated for the efficient and accurate mapping of buried sites.

 This project developed and refined the use of GPR technology in archaeology to the extent that the results will be central to the design and implementation of future GPR studies in cultural resource assessment.
 The results include a pre-data acquisition protocol for site analysis, which will enable researchers to predict conditions expected in the field and to adjust hardware and software configurations accordingly.
 Site analysis of this sort will promote an understanding of GPR energy radiation and reflection in the ground, which in turn will save money and time as conditions can be predicted and adjusted in advance.
-(Project Completed - 2006)
+(Project Completion - 2006)